This is the multi-page printable view of this section. Click here to print.

 • You can use numeric operators.

-• greater than(>), less than(<), equal(=), not equal(!=), greater than or equal to(>=), less than or equal to(<=)
+• greater than(>), less than(<), equal to(=), not equal to(!=), greater than or equal to(>=), less than or equal to(<=)

-• You can include the addition (+) or subtraction (-) symbols.
-You can use the asterisk (*) as a wildcard.
+• You can include addition(+) or subtraction(-) symbols.
+An asterisk(*) can be used as a wildcard.

 Export Log Group

-Log group export statusDescription
+Log group export statusdescription

-SuccessThe log group export task has been completed successfully.
+SuccessThe log group export operation completed successfully.

-PendingLog group export task is pending.
+PendingThe log group export task is pending.

-FailedLog group export task failed.
+FailedThe log group export operation failed.

-CanceledLog group export task has been cancelled.
+CanceledThe log group export task has been cancelled.

 Table.
 Log Group Export Status

-4 - event
+4 - Event

-The event represents a change in the environment in the Samsung Cloud Platform service.
+An event represents a change in the environment in the Samsung Cloud Platform service.

 Each service sends events to ServiceWatch based on Best Effort delivery.
 Best Effort delivery means that the service attempts to send all events to ServiceWatch, but occasionally some events may not be delivered.